Mundal1994/42-push_swap/README.md

 ## ABOUT

-This is a project that tests your ability to simple and highly effective create an algorithm that sort data.
+This project is about creating an algorithm that sorts data simple and effectively.
 At your disposal you have a set of int values, 2 stacks and a set of instructions to manipulate both stacks.

 The following programs needs to be created